-Check out Wildebeest for its fabulously meaty menu.
-This stretches to brunch too, and a great recommendation is the flavoursome bone marrow with scrambled egg.
 East Vancouver’s Red Wagon has featured on Guy Fieri’s Diners, Drive-ins, and Dives, and are known for their delicious pulled BBQ pork, whether on pancakes or on a Portguese bun with fries.
 If sausages are more your thing, German-style Bestie features an impressive sausage menu.
 Check out their currywurst, served with ketchup and fries.

 What to eat in Vancouver: seafood